Canon 1D X Mark III vs Nikon D5

 |10.||Canon 1Ds Mark III||Y||mono / -||-||-||-||2.0||-||-||-|

 |13.||Nikon D4S||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |15.||Nikon D610||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 It is notable that the 1DX Mark III offers wifi support, while the D5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the 1DX Mark III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 1DX Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.